answeryt/Fat-Cat/README.md

 - **Med_QA (中文)**: Chinese medical question answering, testing domain-specific knowledge and language understanding
 - **MBPP**: Python code generation benchmark, evaluating programming capability and code correctness

 Both agents were tested under identical conditions using the same LLM models and API configurations to ensure fair comparison.
+The LLM used was Kimi-K2.

 ### Performance Comparison